damienmaier/encrypted-vault/implementation.md

 ### User revocation

-To revoke a user, the client software deletes the user's encrypted private key share from the server.
+To revoke a user, the client software requests the server to delete the user's encrypted private key.

 ## Authentication token